 – you are current patient of this doctor

 Want to make the Social Security Gods love you even more?

-Updated May 2017.
+Updated April 2018.
 Please share questions, stories, ideas below. 🐳🐬💙

 8 thoughts on “How to Please the Social Security Gods”